npip99/cs-wiki/bash.md

 This will append in_file onto out_file

-You can also be very cheeky, and _swap_ stdin and stdout by doing the following:
+You can also be very cheeky, and _swap_ stdout and stderr by doing the following:

 ```bash
 grep my_pattern 3>&2 2>&1 1>&3